-1. To create a self-healing plan that included exploring the advantage and disadvantage of her illness.
+1. Create a self-healing plan that included exploring the advantage and disadvantage of her illness.

-3. To observe and evaluate when her pain sensations changed.
+3. Observe and evaluate when pain sensations changed.
 She recognized that she automatically anticipated and focused on the pain and anxiety whenever she needed to bend down into a squat.
 She realized that she had been anticipating pain even before she began to squat.
 This showed that she needed to focus on healing the movement of this area of her body.

 Through her detailed observations, she realized that her previous general rating of back pain could be separated into muscle tightness/stiffness and pain.
 With this realization, she changed the way she was recording her pain level.
 She changed it from “pain level” into into two categories: tightness and sharp pains.